Tardigrade: Popularity

 Tardigrades are common in mosses and lichens on walls and roofs, and can readily be collected and viewed under a low-power microscope.
 If they are dry, they can be reanimated on a microscope slide by adding a little water, making them accessible to beginning students and amateur scientists.
 Current Biology attributed their popularity to "their clumsy crawling [which] is about as adorable as can be."
 The zoologists James F. Fleming and Kazuhuru Arakawa called them "a charismatic phylum".
 They have been famous for their ability to survive life-stopping events such as being dried out since Spallanzani first resuscitated them from some dry sediment in a gutter in the 18th century.
 In 2015, the astrophysicist and science communicator Neil deGrasse Tyson described Earth as "the planet of the tardigrades", and they were nominated for the American Name Society's Name of the Year Award.
-Live Science notes that they are popular enough to appear on merchandise like clothes, earrings, and keychains, with crochet patterns for people to make their own tardigrade.
+They are popular enough to appear on merchandise like clothes, earrings, soft toys, and keychains, with crochet patterns for people to make their own tardigrades.
 The Dutch artist Arno Coenen created statues for St Eusebius' Church, Arnhem of microscopic organisms including a tardigrade and a coronavirus.

 Milnesium tardigradum was voted the winner of The Guardians "2025 invertebrate of the year" competition, from a shortlist of ten.
 The article describing the conclusion of the contest stated that the species had "endured all five previous planetary extinction events".